linkeddatacenter/kees/README.md

 ### KEES knowledge graph state
 Taking into account the KEES activities it is possible to define the following states for a knowledge graph:
-- *created* this is the initial state of a any existing booted knowledge graph
+- *created* this is the initial state of a any existing booted knowledge graph;
-- *stable* this is a state where there are no pending or running activities
+- *stable* this is a state where there are no pending or running activities.

 More specific states may be defined, for example:
 - *ingested*: when all ingestion activities are completed